-1 The hospitals and large medical care facilities located within the study area are shown in Table 4-4 and on 2 Figure 4-2.

-3 De Paul Health Center is a Level II Trauma Center.
-It offers comprehensive medical care with 476-beds from

-4 its campus at the I-70-/I-270 interchange.
-Opened in 1828, it was the first hospital west of the Mississippi

-5 River and remains the oldest continuously existing business in St. Louis.

-6 Bellefontaine Habilitation Center is one of six State-operated facilities to provide habilitation services to

-7 Missouri citizens with developmental disabilities and who have severe maladaptive behaviors or limited

-8 adaptive skills.
-Its campus immediately abuts the Bellefontaine Conservation Area.

-9 Christian Hospital has more than 600 physicians on staff and a workforce of more than 2,500 health care surgery, emergency medicine, neurosurgery, cancer treatment, radiology, urology, pulmonology, and radiation oncology.

-10 professionals.
-Located on the northwest corner of the I-270/MO 367 interchange, it is a leader among

-11 hospitals in the St. Louis region.
-In particular, for its excellence in heart services and lifesaving cardiothoracic

-14 Christian Hospital Northwest is 6 miles west of Christian Hospital on Graham Road in Florissant.
-It offers

-15 24-hour emergency care and a variety of outpatient services and physician practices.
+- 1 The hospitals and large medical care facilities located within the study area are shown in Table 4-4 and on - 2 Figure 4-2. - 3 De Paul Health Center is a Level II Trauma Center.
+It offers comprehensive medical care with 476-beds from - 4 its campus at the I-70-/I-270 interchange.
+Opened in 1828, it was the first hospital west of the Mississippi - 5 River and remains the oldest continuously existing business in St. Louis. - 6 Bellefontaine Habilitation Center is one of six State-operated facilities to provide habilitation services to - 7 Missouri citizens with developmental disabilities and who have severe maladaptive behaviors or limited - 8 adaptive skills.
+Its campus immediately abuts the Bellefontaine Conservation Area. - 9 Christian Hospital has more than 600 physicians on staff and a workforce of more than 2,500 health care - 10 professionals.
+Located on the northwest corner of the I-270/MO 367 interchange, it is a leader among - hospitals in the St. Louis region.
+In particular, for its excellence in heart services and lifesaving cardiothoracic - surgery, emergency medicine, neurosurgery, cancer treatment, radiology, urology, pulmonology, and - 13 radiation oncology. - 14 Christian Hospital Northwest is 6 miles west of Christian Hospital on Graham Road in Florissant.
+It offers - 15 24-hour emergency care and a variety of outpatient services and physician practices.

+Table 4-4.
+Hospitals and Medical Care Facilities Located along the I-270 within the Study Area

-Facility Address City Bellefontaine Habilitation Center 10695 Bellefontaine Road Bellefontaine Neighbors Christian Hospital 11133 Dunn Road St. Louis Christian Hospital Northwest 1225 Graham Road Florissant De Paul Health Center 12303 De Paul Drive Bridgeton police from a number of municipalities cover portions of the study area.
-Only one station, the Glasgow
+Facility Address City Bellefontaine Habilitation Center 10695 Bellefontaine Road Bellefontaine Neighbors Christian Hospital 11133 Dunn Road St. Louis Christian Hospital Northwest 1225 Graham Road Florissant De Paul Health Center 12303 De Paul Drive Bridgeton

-16 The First and Second St. Louis County Police precincts cover the study area.
-As shown in Table 4-5, local

-18 Neighborhood Police station at 607 Shepley Drive, is within 1 mile of the I-270 North EA.
+- The First and Second St. Louis County Police precincts cover the study area.
+As shown in Table 4-5, local - 17 police from a number of municipalities cover portions of the study area.
+Only one station, the Glasgow - Neighborhood Police station at 607 Shepley Drive, is within 1 mile of the I-270 North EA.